vargadan/v-bank/README.md

 Exercise to help you understand XEE exploits and their mitigations

 ## Setup and Start Applications

-1. check out exercise5
+1. check out exercise2
-   * from command line: 'git checkout exercise5'
+   * choose branch 'exercise2' in the 'VCS -> Git -> Branches' menu within IntelliJ
 1. start the v-bank-app in debug mode
-   * with maven command:'mvn clean spring-boot:run -f ./v-bank-app/pom.xml'
+   * start the Maven configuration for the "v-bank-app" in DEBUG mode (with the green BUG icon next to the arrow) (you should have created it as described in point __2.2. of the Workspace Setup Instructions__ at https://github.com/vargadan/v-bank/blob/master/README.md)
-1. start the attacker-app in debug mode
+1. start the attacker-app
-   * with maven command:'mvn clean spring-boot:run -f ./attacker-app/pom.xml'
+   * start the Maven configuration for the "v-bank-app" in DEBUG mode (with the green BUG icon next to the arrow) (you should have created it as described in point __2.2. of the Workspace Setup Instructions__ at https://github.com/vargadan/v-bank/blob/master/README.md)

 ## Brief description of the exercise
 The applications in this scenario are:
-* the vbank application at http://vbank.127.0.0.1.xip.io:8080
+* the v-bank application at http://vbank.127.0.0.1.xip.io:8080
 * the attacker application at http://attack.127.0.0.1.xip.io:9090/xxe, this holds the (malicaiout) XML payloads and DTDs
   * For the standard XXE scenario:
     * The XML payload: http://attack.127.0.0.1.xip.io:9090/xml/xxe_standard.xml
   * For the out-of-band XXE scenario
     * The XML payload: http://attack.127.0.0.1.xip.io:9090/xml/xxe_out-of-band.xml
     * And the DTD: http://attack.127.0.0.1.xip.io:9090/xml/evil.dtd
 * The victim service at: http://service.127.0.0.1.xip.io:9090/victim
-    * This service should normally not be availabe to the client calling the v-bank application.
+    * This service should normally not be available to the client calling the v-bank application.
-    With the help of the XXE exploit the attacker manages to call the service and:
+    With the help of the XXE exploit the attacker manages to call the service and
       * Standard XXE: Place the victim's output in the processed document and put in the note of resulting transaction.
-      * Out-of-band XXE: Send the victim's output to the logger service at http://attack.127.0.0.1.xip.io:9090/log (whose input can be viewed at http://attack.127.0.0.1.xip.io:9090/viewlog)
+      * Out-of-band XXE: Send the victim's output to the logger service at http://attack.127.0.0.1.xip.io:9090/log (you can see what has been logged at http://attack.127.0.0.1.xip.io:9090/viewlog)
+\
 But first you have to find the XXE vulnerability in the v-bank-app.

 ## Look for XXE vulnerabilities

+### Hint
-Hint: XXE vulnerabilities are to be found where XML parsing/processing takes place.
+XXE vulnerabilities are to be found where XML parsing/processing takes place.

+### Present vulnerability
-Present vulnerabilities: _BankController.uploadTransactions(...)_ where the processing of the uploaded XML from the home page takes place.
+_BankController.uploadTransactions(...)_ where the processing of the uploaded XML from the home page takes place.

 ## Exploit to understand

 For the exploit we will use the XML files downloadable from http://attack.127.0.0.1.xip.io:9090/xxe Please download the beolow files to a folder on your local drive:
-* transactions.xml: Normal payload
+* transactions.xml: The normal payload creating 2 transactions
-* xxe_call_service.xml: XEE payload calling a service
-* xxe_call_service_out-of-band.xml: XXE payload calling a service and returning results out of band
+* xxe_call_service.xml: the XXE payload calling the victim service and parsing its output (which is the confidential data to leak) into the note field of the transaction
+* xxe_call_service_out-of-band.xml: XXE payload also calling the victim service whose output (which is the confidential data to leak) it send to the attacker's log service

 1. Test
    * Login as bob (bob / h3ll0bob) and upload transactions.xml.